 The Champ De Mars

 This is simply the park where the Eiffel Tower is.
-It’s a super long park which fills up every day, especially at night to watch the Eiffel Tower light up.
+It’s a super long park that fills up every day with people.
+Especially at night to watch the Eiffel Tower light up.
 You can get more up close and personal shots with the Eiffel Tower here.
 Shoot at a few different angles and move closer and farther from it to get different vantage points.
 There are also some really cut homes to the right when in the park and looking at the Eiffel Tower for more cute photo opps.